mythril-forge/homebrew-classes/barbarian/features/barbarian-fast-movement.md

 - wanted to rename this ability to unarmored movement, but didn't.
 - doing this would make it disfunctional with monk's ability.
 - this reason is because two abilities with the same name cannot stack.

--->
+!TODO:
+- add fast movement column in barbarian table
+- rename fast movement to something more exciting
+- rename unarmored defense to be in line with fast movement -->